Culture Shock. Stress. The many stages of crazy that hits those living and working overseas.

 We go with eyes wide open to the risks but with eyes wide open to the price our Savior paid on the cross.

 But the stress is real.
+Culture shock is real.
 The pressure is real.
 And we need His help, your prayers.

 And maybe a little bit more ice cream.